 The Bachelor of Applied Science in Homeland Security Emergency Management (BAS/HSEM) is an online multi-disciplinary management-level program designed to train the next generation of adaptive leaders to work collaboratively across industry sectors and interact with each other to produce a synchronized plan for a whole community response to emergencies, disasters, or catastrophic events.
 Homeland Security Emergency Management is a cross-functional industry that requires managers and leaders who have the ability to think through multiple systems, processes, and relationships to analyze how various public, private, and non-profit organizations function.

 The Bachelor of Applied Science in Teaching (BAS-T) builds on the college’s professional-technical program in early childhood education while giving students access to a baccalaureate degree with teacher certification and endorsements in P-3 early childhood education and early childhood special education.

-Associate of Applied Science - Transfer (AAS-T)
+Associate in Applied Science - Transfer (AAS-T)

-Associate in Technology - Specific Program
+Associate in Military Technology and Leadership

 Associate in Technology - General

 A graduate of any approved occupational/vocational program from an accredited college, military school, vocational/technical institute, technical college, licensed private college, vocational school, industry, apprentice-based training, or university may be granted up to 70 quarter credits toward the Associate in Technology – General degree.
 The remainder of the student’s program shall include related instruction in each of the following areas: communications, computation, and human relations.
 All related instruction courses must be numbered 100 or above.
 A total of 90 credits is required.

 Professional/technical certificate programs emphasize basic, practical skills needed for entry-level employment.
 Often, these programs can be completed in a short period of time, preparing a student with beginning job skills or providing knowledge and skills that are needed for advancement in a specific professional/technical area.